BSchoolland/gptautocli/README.md

 # Project Overview

-This project contains multiple Python scripts and other files that work together to form a terminal assistant called `singularity`.
-Below is a comprehensive overview of each file in the project:
+This project contains multiple Python scripts and other files that work together to form a terminal assistant called `singularity` (named for the fact that I used it to improve its own code).

 ## DISCLAIMER
 This project has not been tested extensively and due to its nature, it is possible that it could cause harm to your system.
-AI models are not perfect and can make mistakes, and this project **GIVES AN AI MODEL THE ABILITY TO RUN ANY COMMAND ON YOUR SYSTEM** which while helpful and really cool could be argued to be a "bad" idea.
+AI models are not perfect and can make mistakes, and this project **GIVES AN AI MODEL THE ABILITY TO RUN ANY COMMAND ON YOUR SYSTEM** which while really cool could be argued to be a "really stupid and dangerous" idea.
 I suggest running this project in a virtual machine or on a system that you are willing to lose.
 I am not responsible for any damage that this project may cause to your system.
 I personally have not run into any issues, but keep in mind that damage is possible.

 ### Capabilities